 When SMITE included Hindu deities as playable characters, the game faced community backlash and legal complaints.
 When Christian players discovered prayer mechanics in The Binding of Isaac, they debated whether engaging with blasphemous content violated their faith.
 These incidents reveal a larger question: How do religious players actually perceive and discuss religious themes in videogames?

 This case study documents a large-scale digital ethnography analyzing 10,000+ Reddit posts from religious and gaming communities.
-Using advanced topic modeling and qualitative analysis, I uncovered the complex ways players negotiate religious content in games—revealing tensions between creative expression, cultural sensitivity, and religious identity.
+Using BERTopic modeling and qualitative thematic analysis, I mapped how players negotiate religious content in games: what they consider disrespectful, what they actively want, and where the tensions between creative expression and religious identity actually sit.

 The Problem